adamalbrecht/angular-starter-kit/README.md

 5. Run `npm install`
 6. Run `bower install`
 7. Run `gulp` in one shell.
 This will watch your files, auto-compile them, and start a local server.
-8. Run `karma` in another shell.
+8. Run `npm run test` in another shell.
 This will automatically run your unit tests.
 9. Install [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) (optional)
 10. Open your browser to [http://localhost:9000](http://localhost:90000).
 11. This site is the default code and the documentation.
 I suggest checking out the sample code page, but then you just need to remove what you don't want and replace this content with your own.
 Have fun!

+## Running E2E Tests

+1. `npm install -g protractor` - Install Protractor globally
+2. `webdriver-manager update` - Installs the Selenium web driver required to run protractor tests.
+It may ask you to install the Java Development Kit, which is required.
+3. `npm run e2e` - This will run the e2e tests.
+Because these tests are fairly slow, they are not setup to auto-run on file changes.

 ## Demo